Burn in hell!

 Jax handed the phone to me.
 He looked ready to murder Claw, and probably still would if I didn't get to him first.

-"One hour, big guy.
-I'm gonna take it all.
-Your title and your girl," Claw replied while brimming with confidence.
+“One hour, big guy.
+I'm going to take it all.
+Your title and your girl,” Claw replied while brimming with confidence.